LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 Note the difference between text (strings) and single characters.
 Strings are placed between double quotes `"Hello World"`, while single characters are enclosed between single quotes `'x'`.

-### Numerical Integer types
+### Numerical integer types

-Numerical Integer types can store a whole number value, such as `7` or `1024`.
+Numerical integer types can store a whole number value, such as `7` or `1024`.
 They exist in a variety of sizes, and can either be `signed` or `unsigned`, depending on whether they support negative values or not.

 ```cpp
 unsigned int sum;   // Definition